AzariasB/ld48/README.md

 - Stylize buttons
 - Improve icon style
 - Change text with icons where possible
-- Replace temperature bar with a proper odometer
 - Maybe add a bomb or something to be able to digg with money
 - Add some mechanics to make it harder to dig when reaching deeper states
 - Smooth transitions